Human & Veterinary Medicine

 Historical

-The monthly scientific journal Miscarea Medicala was founded on January 1, 1928, by Dr. M. Canciulescu and his colleagues and it has functioned as a private journal for the entire duration of its existence.
-The headquarters of the publication was on Unirii Street no. 102-104, Craiova, Romania.
-The serial publication ran until 1948, and it changed its name several times.
-In 1930, the journal supplement became Miscarea Medicala Romaneasca, in 1932 the serial became Miscarea Medicala Romana, and in 1944 it changed its name again into Acta Medica Romana.
-Although the first numbers were printed at the Societatea Prietenii Stiintei (Craiova), some of the subsequent editions appeared under the aegis of Scrisul Romanesc, Craiova, which stopped working in the meantime.
-However, the Miscarea Medicala journal was an independent and private one.
+The monthly scientific journal Miscarea Medicala was founded on January 1, 1928, by Dr. M. Canciulescu and his colleagues and functioned as a private journal throughout its existence.
+The headquarters of the publication was located on Unirii Street no. 102–104, Craiova, Romania.
+The serial publication ran until 1948 and changed its name several times.
+In 1930, the journal supplement became Miscarea Medicala Romaneasca; in 1932, the serial became Miscarea Medicala Romana; and in 1944, it changed its name again to Acta Medica Romana.
+Although the first issues were printed at Societatea Prietenii Stiintei (Craiova), some subsequent editions appeared under the aegis of Scrisul Romanesc, Craiova, which later ceased activity.
+However, the journal Miscarea Medicala remained an independent private publication.

-The editors of the last volume (1948), Canciulescu M., Parhon C.I., Anghelescu C., Ciuca M., Daniel C., Gomoiu V., Danielopolu D., Ionescu-Mihaiesti C., Levaditi C., and Nicolau S., intended to resume the publication of the periodical, but this did not happen, and one of the last surviving editors, Dr. Victor Gomoiu (1882-1960), took over the archive, the collection and the right to publish the periodical publication.
-After the death of Dr. Victor Gomoiu, his wife, Mrs. Viorica Gomoiu (1899-1989), donated the archive, the collection and the publishing right of the journal to the History Museum of Medicine and Pharmacy in Craiova, which functioned within the University of Craiova (Faculty of Medicine) and in cooperation with the Romanian Committee for the History and Philosophy of Science and Technology, Craiova branch.
+The editors of the last volume (1948)—Canciulescu M., Parhon C.I., Anghelescu C., Ciuca M., Daniel C., Gomoiu V., Danielopolu D., Ionescu-Mihaiesti C., Levaditi C., and Nicolau S.—intended to resume publication of the periodical, but this did not occur.
+One of the last surviving editors, Dr. Victor Gomoiu (1882–1960), took over the archive, the collection, and the publishing rights.
+After his death, his wife, Mrs. Viorica Gomoiu (1899–1989), donated the archive, the collection, and the publishing rights to the History Museum of Medicine and Pharmacy in Craiova, which functioned within the University of Craiova (Faculty of Medicine) and in cooperation with the Romanian Committee for the History and Philosophy of Science and Technology, Craiova branch.

-The preservation of the archive and of the idea of the re-editing of the publication is due to the Professor Mihail Scheau Ph.D., Professor Gheorghe Manolea Ph.D., and Ion Patrutoiu Ph.D..
-With their help, in 2007 a pre-contract was concluded between the Romanian Committee of History and Philosophy of Science and Technology, the Craiova branch, and Bioflux SRL (Bioflux Publishing House) for unifying the national journal Acta Medica Romana with the international one, projected to appear in 2007 under the name of Human & Veterinary Medicine (abbreviated HVM Bioflux).
-Because Human & Veterinary Medicine journal emerged and gained significant track records, in 2016 a definitive contract was drawn up to unify the two journals and editorial teams.
+The preservation of the archive and the initiative to re-edit the publication are due to Professor Mihail Scheau Ph.D., Professor Gheorghe Manolea Ph.D., and Ion Patrutoiu Ph.D.
+With their support, in 2007, a pre-contract was concluded between the Romanian Committee of History and Philosophy of Science and Technology (Craiova branch) and Bioflux SRL (Bioflux Publishing House) to unify the national journal Acta Medica Romana with the international journal projected to appear in 2007 under the name Human & Veterinary Medicine (HVM Bioflux).
+Because Human & Veterinary Medicine gained significant recognition, in 2016 a definitive contract was established to unify the two journals and editorial teams.

-Human & Veterinary Medicine is a biomedical serial publication, with four issues a year, being coordinated by Editor-in-chief Stefan Cristian Vesa Ph.D., and Director Ioan Valentin Petrescu-Mag Ph.D..
+Human & Veterinary Medicine is now a biomedical serial publication with one issue per year, coordinated by Editor-in-Chief Stefan Cristian Vesa Ph.D. and Director Ioan Valentin Petrescu-Mag Ph.D..

 Statement of human and animal rights